 - the effective use of career information

-Pete is a Chartered Psychologist, a Fellow of the National Institute for Career and Educational Counselling (NICEC), a Senior Fellow of the Higher Education Academy (HEA), a member of the Career Development Institute (CDI), and a member of the International Association for Educational & Vocational Guidance (IAEVG).
+Pete is a Chartered Psychologist, a Fellow of the National Institute for Career and Educational Counselling (NICEC), a Senior Fellow of the Higher Education Academy (HEA), and a member of the International Association for Educational & Vocational Guidance (IAEVG).
+He is a member of the Career Development Institute (CDI) and is the CDI 's Project Associate for Scotland.